I understand that I may receive a health care tax statement from my employer to help me prepare my individual income tax return. What is it?

 Yes.
 There are several places to find this information.

-- Check your employer’s open enrollment materials for the year in question (Note: You may have received this in October 2014 for 2015).
+- Check your employer’s open enrollment materials for the year in question.

 - If you changed employers during the year, you may also be able to get the information from your Notice to Employees of Coverage Options,provided by your new employer.